General DefinitionA decedent's intestate estate is defined as any part of the estate not effectively disposed of by a

 CapacityThe testator of a valid will must be at least 14 years of age and be of sound mind at the time of the drafting.
 Sec.
 53-4-10.
 An insane or monomaniac may establish a will but only during a lucid moment.
 Sec.
 53-4-11.

 No particular form is necessary to constitute a will.
 To determine whether an instrument is a will, the test is the intention of the maker to be gathered from the whole instrument, read in light of the surrounding circumstances.
-If the intention of the document is to provide another party with an interest in some property only at the time of the maker's death, the instrument is a will.
-However, if the intention is to make a present interest, though the possession is postponed until after death, the instrument is not a will.
+If the intention is to convey a present interest, though the possession is postponed until after death, the instrument is not a will.
+If the intention is to convey an interest accruing and having effect only at death, the instrument is a will.
 Sec.
 53-4-3.

 BeneficiariesA beneficiary is any person, including a trust, who is named in a will to take an interest in real or personal property.
 Sec.
 53-1-2.

 The marriage of a testator/testatrix, the total divorce or the birth of a child subsequent to making of a will in which no provision is made in contemplation of such an event revokes the will to the extent provided in the rest of this Code section.
 Sec.
 53-4-48.

 Naming of Personal RepresentativeThe court will accept a personal representative named by the decedent in his/her will.
 Sec.
 53-6-10.
 However, if no one is named or the personal representative is disqualified from service or in the case of an intestate estate, the beneficiaries of an estate have the opportunity to unanimously select one.
 Sec.
 53-6-14.
 If the decedent did not name a personal representative and the surviving beneficiaries are unable to unanimously nominate one, the court will appoint one in the following order of preference: